 As described in "Description of the Notes-Discount Option," we may designate a portion of some or all transferred receivables that would otherwise be treated as principal receivables to be treated as finance charge receivables.
 This designation should decrease the likelihood of an early amortization event occurring as a result of a reduction of the average net portfolio yield for a given period.
 However, this designation will also reduce the aggregate amount of transferred principal receivables, which may increase the likelihood that we will be required to add receivables to the trust.
-If we were unable to add receivables, one or more series of notes, including the SynchronySeries, could go into early amortization.
+If we are unable to add receivables when required to do so, one or more series of notes, including the SynchronySeries, could go into early amortization.